-The register of shareholders and books containing the minutes of general meetings or of meetings of any class of shareholders of a Jersey company must during business hours be open to the inspection of a shareholder of the company without charge.
-The register of directors and secretaries must during business hours (subject to such reasonable restrictions as the company may by its articles or in general meeting impose, but so that not less than two hours in each business day be allowed
+All shareholders of a Delaware corporation have The register of shareholders and books containing the minutes of general meetings or the right, upon written demand, to inspect or obtain copies of the corporation's shares ledger of meetings of any class of shareholders of a and its other books and records for any purpose Jersey company must during business hours be reasonably related to such person's interest as a open to the inspection of a shareholder of the company without charge.
+The register of shareholder. directors and secretaries must during business hours (subject to such reasonable restrictions as the company may by its articles or in general meeting impose, but so that not less than two hours in each business day be allowed